 Such is the state of unit owners’ rights in lawsuits against or brought by condominium trustees.
 If you are looking for more information on condominium law, check out these posts as well:

-If you are a Condo Unit Owner and need an attorney to pursue claims against your Condo Trustees for an unlawful assessment on your unit, unlawful restrictions imposed on your unit (interior renovations, placement of satellite dish, parking, etc.) or for unlawful trustee conduct, contact The Jacobs Law LLC today!
-One of our experienced Condo lawyers will discuss the issues with you and determine what your options are and whether litigation is appropriate.
+If you are a Condominium Unit Owner and need an attorney to pursue claims against your Condominium Trustees for an unlawful assessment on your unit, unlawful restrictions imposed on your unit (interior renovations, placement of satellite dish, parking, etc.) or for unlawful trustee conduct, contact The Jacobs Law LLC today!
+One of our experienced Condominium lawyers will discuss the issues with you and determine what your options are and whether litigation is appropriate.